joynalam67598/Tour-of-Heroes/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # tour-of-heroes
+*The Tour of Heroes application that you build helps a staffing agency manage its stable of heroes.
+The application has many of the features that you'd expect to find in any data-driven application.*

+The finished application:

+- Gets a list of heroes
+- Displays the heroes in a list
+- Edits a selected hero's details
+- Navigates between different views of heroic data